NiklasUllmann/NiklasUllmann/README.md

 ## My biggest Projects:

 ### :fire: FIRE Technology (2020 - today):
+- Successful initiative for digital forest fire prevention in Germany
 - A free and public API to inform the German citizens about a high risk of forest fires and preventing forest fires caused by negligence
 - It uses official data and provides a nice and easy way to access the data anywhere
 - **10k+** daily unique API calls